Solace Open Telemetry Receiver

 Configuring Flow Control on the Receiver

-By default, the Solace Receiver has a delayed retry feature with a single timeout value of 10 milliseconds.
+By default, the Solace Open Telemetry Receiver has a delayed retry feature with a single timeout value of 10 milliseconds.
 Delayed retries occur each time a non-terminal error is returned from a pipeline due to memory shortage or backend unavailability.
-Solace suggests implementing a delay using a configuration that is similar to check_interval of the memory limiter.
+Solace recommends implementing a delay using a configuration that is similar to check_interval of the memory limiter.
 This enables usage of valid time units ("ns", "us", "ms", "s", "m", "h").
 Only values less than 1 are currently supported.

 receivers: